Papooch/nestjs-cls/README.md

 # Security considerations

-It is often discussed whether [`AsyncLocalStorage`](https://nodejs.org/api/async_context.html) is safe to use for _concurrent requests_ (because of a possible context leak) and whether the context could be _lost_ throughout the life duration of a request.
+It is often discussed whether [`AsyncLocalStorage`](https://nodejs.org/api/async_context.html) is safe to use for _concurrent requests_ (because of a possible context leak) and whether the context could be _lost_ throughout the duration of a request.

-The `ClsMiddleware` by default uses the safe `run()` method, so it should be possible to leak context, however, that only works for REST `Controllers`.
+The `ClsMiddleware` by default uses the safe `run()` method, so it should not leak context, however, that only works for REST `Controllers`.

 GraphQL `Resolvers`, cause the context to be lost and therefore require using the less safe `enterWith()` method.
 The same applies to using `ClsGuard` to set up the context, since there's no callback to wrap with the `run()` call (so the context would be not available outside of the guard otherwise).